 Legend has it that the Claddagh symbol was first used by Richard Joyce, a Galway seafarer who was kidnapped by pirates and sold into slavery in North Africa.
 There he learned the art of goldsmithing.
 When he was released, nothing could keep him from his beloved city of Galway.
 There he returned to become a master goldsmith and creator of the the Claddagh ring.
 For centuries the Claddagh ring has been used as a wedding ring by the fisher community of Claddagh village, which is nestled right outside the walls of Galway in the west of Ireland.

-Along with FREE shipping, at CladdaghRings.com we also offer a 30-day money-backed policy with every ring.
-The authenticating hallmark from the Irish Assay Office at Dublin Castle originated in 1637.
+FREE shipping, the authenticating hallmark from the Irish Assay Office at Dublin Castle originated in 1637.
 This stamp assures the excellent quality and craftsmanship included in handcrafting every piece from CladdaghRings.com.

 Exquisite craftsmanship using the finest hallmarked gold and silver creates the finest Claddagh Rings directly from Dublin, Ireland – only from CladdaghRings.com.